I am currently

 - digging holes in the desert

-- hosting an Airbnb + house-sitting
+- hosting an Airbnb, including receiving guests, cleaning and small maintenance + house-sitting

 - building a tin roof on a workshop, a pair of outdoor showers, a sheltered outdoor seating and dining area, and a duck house